-- 3.2.1 In common with most other parts of England, Gloucester has a high level of housing need.
-Joint Core Strategy Policy SP1 sets out the overall requirement to deliver 35,175 new homes during the plan period, and Policy SP2 requires a minimum of 13,287 to be provided within the Gloucester City administrative boundary. - 3.2.2 The Podsmead Estate is not specifically allocated for new residential development.
+3.2.1 In common with most other parts of England, Gloucester has a high level of housing need.
+Joint Core Strategy Policy SP1 sets out the overall requirement to deliver 35,175 new homes during the plan period, and Policy SP2 requires a minimum of 13,287 to be provided within the Gloucester City administrative boundary.

+3.2.2 The Podsmead Estate is not specifically allocated for new residential development.
 However, JCS Policy SD10 sets out that new residential development will be permitted where it is on previously-developed land or infilling in existing built-up areas of Gloucester, except where otherwise restricted by other planning policies within the district plan; or there are other specific circumstances defined in district plans.
-The City Plan specifically addresses the regeneration of former local authority housing estates, stating that the Council will consider applications favourably where the following criteria are met:
+The Draft Gloucester City Plan (as published for regulation 18 consultation in January/ February 2017) specifically addresses the regeneration of Gloucester City Homes' housing stock, stating that the Council will consider applications favourably where the following criteria are met: